song-sangmin/RandomForestRegression_SOGOS/scripts/README.md

 To see the main steps of RFR model development:

 - [Main Training Notebook:](./Main_RandomForest.ipynb) `./Main_RandomForest.ipynb`
-    - More analysis and troubleshooting figures in `./Analysis_RandomForest.ipynb`

 To recreate figures from the AIES paper: